bayuKeraton/todos/README.md

     - `Application.java` is a runnable Java application class and the app's starting point
     - `GreetService.java` is a Spring service class
-    - `MainView.java` is an example Vaadin view
+    - `Regis.java` is an example Vaadin view
 - Under the `srs/test` are located the TestBench test files
 - `src/main/resources` contains configuration files and static resources
 - The `frontend` directory in the root folder contains client-side